 The Commission, for its part, agrees that the ultimate Object of religion is a mystery transcending human comprehension.
 But Christianity teaches that the Word of God became flesh, and that thus the mystery has embodied itself in a message which human minds can receive.
 The further communication of this message involves language and therefore discourse, and theology subserves the task of communication.
 The Commission fully accepts, however, that theology does not, and cannot, exhaust and articulate the full truth of the message.

-Secondly, it is our conviction that those who by-pass or postpone the question of truth, which in the Christian religion becomes a question of theology, will live to regret it.
-We believe that we have been proceeding towards doctrinal agreement in three immediate areas and it may be, as suggested in the conclusion of the Venice Statement, that the progress already made by us may both justify and call for action to bring about closer relations between our two Communions in life, worship and mission.
+Secondly, history suggests that when the question of truth, which in the Christian religion becomes a question of theology, is bypassed or postponed, the Church has reason to regret it.
+We believe that we have been proceeding towards doctrinal agreement in three immediate areas and it may be, as suggested in the conclusion of the Venice Statement, that the progress already made by us may both justify and call for action to bring about closer relations between our two communions in life, worship and mission.